 - Persons who are unlawfully present in the UK who are not asylum-seekers, for example, people who have overstayed their leave to remain, people who have been trafficked into the country, people who entered the country illegally;

-- People who have been granted limited leave to remain on the condition that they have no recourse to public funds, for example, people who are spouses/unmarried partners of persons with British citizenship or indefinite leave to remain, who have been granted a two year probationary period on condition of no recourse to public funds;
+- People who have been granted limited leave to remain on the condition that they have no recourse to public funds, for example, people who are spouses/unmarried partners of persons with British citizenship or indefinite leave to remain, or people who have successfully applied to the Home Office under the Zambrano rule;

-- People who have been granted discretionary leave to remain, for example, 'separated' children or young people from non-suspensive appeal countries whom the Home Office does not grant either refugee status or humanitarian protection, and are given 12 months leave to remain or until their 18th birthday, whichever is shorter;
+- People who have been granted discretionary leave to remain, for example, 'separated' children or young people from non-suspensive appeal countries whom the Home Office does not grant either refugee status or humanitarian protection, and are given 30 months’ leave to remain or until they turn 17.5 years old, whichever is shorter;

 - People on student visas who are unable to work and have no recourse to public funds.

-Under Section 54 of the Nationality, Immigration and Asylum Act 2002, families who fall under categories a. to d. are not eligible for support from the local authority under Sections 17, 23C, 24A or 24B of the Children Act 1989.
+Under Section 54 of the Nationality, Immigration and Asylum Act 2002, families who fall under categories a. to d. are not eligible for support from the local authority under Sections 17, 23C, 23CA, 24A or 24B of the Children Act 1989.
 They are also not eligible for adult social care support under the Care Act 2014.
 Local authorities are only obliged to provide such support if to withhold it would lead to a breach of the family’s human rights under the European Convention on Human Rights or the European Community treaties (in the case of EEA nationals).

-The Home Office allows for limited forms of assistance to some families.
+The law allows for local authorities to give limited forms of assistance to some families.
 This could be in the form of:

-- Travel assistance to leave the UK to people in category a. and b. with dependents under 18 years;
+- Travel assistance to leave the UK to people with dependents under 18 years;

-- Temporary accommodation to people in category a. and b. with dependents under 18 years awaiting the implementation of their travel arrangements;
+- Temporary accommodation to people with dependents under 18 years awaiting the implementation of their travel arrangements;

-- Temporary accommodation to people in category d. with dependents under 18 who are awaiting instructions for removal.
+- Temporary accommodation to people with dependents under 18 who are awaiting instructions for removal from the Home Office.

 However, the local authority still has the following duties towards all children, young people and families regardless of their status:

-- To carry out a Child in Need Assessment for all children under 18 years old who are in families, and for whom Kent has territorial responsibility, where there may be concerns about a child/children's welfare and/or safety under the Children Act 1989; (including any issues that may indicate that the child is or has been trafficked or a victim of compulsory labour, servitude and slavery);
+- To carry out a Children and Families Assessment for all children under 18 years old who are in families, and for whom Kent has territorial responsibility, where there may be concerns about a child/children's welfare and/or safety under the Children Act 1989; (including any issues that may indicate that the child is or has been trafficked or a victim of compulsory labour, servitude and slavery);

 - To carry out a Child in Need Assessment for all 'separated' children under the age of 18, and for whom Kent has territorial responsibility, and to provide them with services in line with needs identified under the Children Act 1989;